-An increasing amount of computing is performed in the cloud, primarily due to cost benefits for both the end-users and the operators of datacenters (DC) that host cloud services [4].
-Large-scale providers such as Amazon EC2 [13], Microsoft Windows Azure [43], Rackspace [33] and Google Compute Engine [17] host tens of thousands of applications on a daily basis.
-Several companies also organize their IT infrastructure as private clouds, using management systems such as VMware vSphere [41] or Citrix XenServer [47].
+An increasing amount of computing is performed in the cloud, primarily due to the flexibility and cost benefits for both the end-users and the operators of datacenters (DC) that host cloud services [Barroso and Hoelzle 2009].
+Large-scale providers such as Amazon EC2 [Amazon EC2], Microsoft Windows Azure [Windows Azure], Rackspace [Rackspace] and Google Compute Engine [GCE] host tens of thousands of applications on a daily basis.
+Several companies also organize their IT infrastructure as private clouds, using management systems such as VMware vSphere [VMWare vSphere] or Citrix XenServer [Xenserver].

-The operator of a cloud service must schedule the stream of incoming applications on available servers in a manner that achieves both fast execution (user's goal) and high resource efficiency (operator's goal), enabling better scaling at low cost.
-This scheduling problem is particularly difficult as cloud services must accommodate a diverse set of workloads in terms of resource and performance requirements [4].
+The operator of a cloud service must schedule the stream of incoming applications on the available servers in a manner that achieves both fast execution (user's goal) and high resource efficiency (operator's goal), enabling better scaling at low cost.
+Figure 1 shows an overview of how scheduling happens in a datacenter.
+Applications of different types are submitted to the system and the scheduler must decide how to efficiently assign them to servers.
+This scheduling problem is particularly difficult, as cloud services must accommodate a diverse set of workloads in terms of their resource and performance requirements and the sensitivity of different applications to server configurations and interference from coscheduled workloads [Barroso and Hoelzle 2009; Kozyrakis et al. 2010].
+As shown in the figure, even when looking only at memory and CPU requirements, application demands vary widely.
+The same is the case for their sensitivity to the configuration of hardware platforms and the contention in shared resources, as well as their QoS constraints.
 Moreover, the operator often has no a priori knowledge of workload characteristics.
-In this work, we focus on two basic challenges that complicate scheduling in large-scale DCs: hardware platform heterogeneity and workload interference.
+In this work, we focus on two main challenges that complicate scheduling in large-scale DCs: hardware platform heterogeneity and coscheduled workload interference.